csaden/csaden.github.io/HackReactor/_posts/2015-07-31-Angular-and-HTML.md

 ### What did you learn today?

 Angular!
 Well sort of.
-I knew about Angular from CodeSchool classes and from trying to incorporate it into my first javascript and visualization [project](http://databits.io/submission/edx-student-progress-dashboard).
+I knew about Angular from CodeSchool classes and from trying to incorporate it into my first JavaScript and visualization [project](http://databits.io/submission/edx-student-progress-dashboard).
 My first attempt at using Angular in a project didn't go so well, but I'm happy to report that integrating Angular was much easier this time around.
 By the end of the day, I had all but one of the test specs passing.

 So what exactly is Angular?
 It's a delightful MVW (Model, View, Whatever) framework that extends HTML to be more dynamic with data-binding and directives.